chromium/chromium/docs/updating_clang.md

     `Cq-Include-Trybots:` lines for all needed bots, so it's sufficient to just run `git cl try` (or hit "CQ DRY RUN" on gerrit).
 1. Commit the roll CL from the previous step.
-1. The bots will now pull the prebuilt binary, and goma will have a matching binary, too.
+1. The bots will now pull the prebuilt binary, and RBE will have a matching binary, too.

 ## Performance regressions